 Computing Coding Understanding what coding is.
-Coding characters to move in certain ways.
-Art and Design Dinosaur bones Creating 3D pictures of dinosaur skeletons.
+Coding characters to computing move in certain ways.
+Ant and Decim Dinosaur bones Creating 2D pictures of discours electrons Art and Design Dinosaur bones Creating 3D pictures of dinosaur skeletons.
 Making salt dough fossils.
 Experimenting with different drawing techniques to create observational drawings of fossils.
-Music Design and Technology Plan Do Review Use the Plan Do Review cycle to create a product of their choosing based on this term's topic.
-History Stomp, stomp, roar!
+Music Dian Da Daviana Design and Plan Do Review Use the Plan Do Review cycle to create a product of their choosing based on this term's topic.
+Technology History Stomp, stomp, roar!
 Learning about the life and work of Mary Anning.
 Geography Human and Physical Using world maps, atlases and globes to identify the countries, continents and oceans where different dinosaurs have been discovered.
-Physical Education Weather Cricket To explore changes in size, speed, level and dynamics and use gestures and travelling.
+Physical Weather To explore changes in size, speed, level and dynamics Education and use gestures and travelling.
 Move in a controlled manner at different speeds and directions.
 Create and perform simple movement sequences Cricket Cricket with a specialist coach.
-RSHE and Cultural Diversity Online relationships Understand facial expressions, tone and gestures when talking to someone.
-Begin to know these convey meaning, as well as words.
-Respectful Relationships Recognise the characteristics of good friendships: kindness, trust, respect.
-Understand the different types of bullying (including cyber-bullying), the impact of bullying, responsibility of bystanders (primarily reporting to an adult) and how to get help.
-Internet Safety and Harms Understand the idea of a conversation online: turn-taking, replying, being polite.
+OTICKEL RSHE and Cultural Diversity Caring Friendships Understand what is meant by 'friends'.
+Know that friendships can change and that they can have different Online friends who enjoy doing different things with them. relationships Understand that friends ask each other to play, enjoy Deersetful each other's company, the same activities and feel a Respectful Relationships sense of belonging.
+Understand facial expressions, tone and gestures when Internet Safety and talking to someone.
+Begin to know these convey Harms meaning, as well as words.
+Drugs and Tobacco Recognise the characteristics of good friendships: kindness, trust, respect.
+Sustainable Development Understand the different types of bullying (including Development cyber-bullying), the impact of bullying, responsibility of Co-operation bystanders (primarily reporting to an adult) and how to get help.
+Understand the idea of a conversation online: turn- taking, replying, being polite.
 Share websites used at home and any games played.
 Share age appropriate websites and discuss the benefits of the internet.
 Understand the risks of online conversations.
 Learn that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
 Begin to understand that everything online is not necessarily true.
 Discuss sleep/physical activities and the need to switch off devices before bed and bedtime routines.
 Understand which adults they can ask for help from at home and at school.
 Understand why they shouldn't use devices without adult permission.

-Drugs and Tobacco Understand that medicine can help us get better and the importance of a grown-up administering it.Discuss experiences of having medicine from the doctor/vaccines.
+Understand that medicine can help us get better and the importance of a grown-up administering it.Discuss experiences of having medicine from the doctor/ vaccines.
 Know not to eat or drink things unless a grown-up has given it to them.

-Sustainable Development Appreciate and care for living things and own environment.
-Co-operation Use knowledge of others' viewpoints to resolve problems and compromise Religious Education Easter Why do Christians celebrate Easter?
+Appreciate and care for living things and own environment.
+Use knowledge of others' viewpoints to resolve problems and compromise Religious Education Easter Why do Christians celebrate Easter?
 Looking at the Easter story.
 What makes a place special? -for Christians and Muslims Visit a church and compare to a mosque.
 Identifying places which are special to Christians - including a visit to explore St Matthew's church Naming special objects inside the church and a mosque and thinking about why people go to a special place.
 Oracy Recognise when they haven't understood something and ask a question to clarify.